younes-makhtoum/artificial-intelligence-quiz-app/README.md

 --> I chose the topic of <b>Artificial Intelligence</b>.

---> Below is the list of chosen sections and questions for this quiz :
+--> Below is the list of designed sections and questions for this quiz :

 ![alt tag](documentation/udacity-abn-quiz-app-themes-questions.PNG?raw=true)